Michael Ledeen

-Michael Arthur Ledeen (/ləˈdiːn/; August 1, 1941 – May 17, 2025) was an American scholar and neoconservative foreign policy analyst.
-He was a consultant to the United States National Security Council, the United States Department of State, and the United States Department of Defense.
+Michael Arthur Ledeen (/ləˈdiːn/; August 1, 1941 – May 18, 2025) was an American scholar and neoconservative foreign policy analyst.
+He was a consultant to the United States National Security Council, the U.S. Department of State, and the U.S. Department of Defense.
 He held the Freedom Scholar chair at the American Enterprise Institute where he was a scholar for 20 years, and also held the similarly named chair at the Foundation for Defense of Democracies.
 He was very close to Italian politician Antonio Martino.
 Ledeen was also noted to have done work for Italian intelligence agency SISMI, having received over $100,000 in payment to offshore bank accounts for services including but not limited to training Italian intelligence operatives.
 Ledeen denied these allegations but admitted that he did do work for SISMI and was paid for it.

 Academic career

 Ledeen earned a bachelor's in history from Pomona College in 1962 and a doctorate in history and philosophy from the University of Wisconsin, Madison in 1969, where he studied under the historian George Mosse.
 His doctoral dissertation eventually became Universal Fascism: The Theory and Practice of the Fascist International, 1928–1936, first published in 1972, which explored Italian leader Benito Mussolini's efforts to create a Fascist international in the late 1920s and early 1930s.
 Ledeen taught at Washington University in St. Louis but left after being denied tenure.
 Some faculty indicated that questions about the "quality of his scholarship" and about whether or not Ledeen had "used the work of somebody else without proper credit" were issues, although some also noted that "the 'quasi-irregularity' at issue didn't warrant the negative vote on tenure."

 Ledeen subsequently moved to Rome, where he was hired as the Rome correspondent for The New Republic and was named a visiting professor at the University of Rome for two years until 1977.
 In Rome, Ledeen worked with Italian historian Renzo De Felice, who greatly influenced Ledeen, drawing a distinction between "fascism-regime" and "fascism-movement."
 Ledeen's political views developed to stress "the urgency of combating centralized state power and the centrality of human freedom" Ledeen continued his studies in Italian Fascism with a study of the takeover of Fiume by Italian irredentist forces under Gabriele d'Annunzio, who Ledeen argued was the prototype for Mussolini.